-Sort Orde Mode of Outreac Target of Outreac h Summary of response/attendanc Summary of comments receive Summary of comment s not accepted URL (If applicable) ' h " e d and reasons аррпсавіе 1 Internet Outreach Non- targeted/broad community Information on the CDBG grant opportunity, application with instructions, and deadlines were posted on the Housing Agency's website. d Not applicable. and reasons Not applicable. www.kauai.go v

 Sort Orde Mode of Outreac Target of Outreac Summary of Summary of Summary of comment URL (If

 r h h response/attendanc comments receive s not accepted applicable)

 е d and reasons

+Information on the

+CDBG grant Not applicable.

+Internet Outreach opportunity,

+Non- application with www.kauai.go

+1 t Outreach targeted/broad instructions, and Not applicable.

+community deadlines were V

+posted on the

+Housing Agency's

+website.

+Sort Orde Mode of Outreac Target of Outreac Summary of Summary of Summary of comment URL (If

+r h h response/attendanc comments receive s not accepted applicable)

+е d and reasons

 Legal notices were

 published in the

 Garden Island

 Newspaper to

 announce locations

 and times for

 Non- meetings, hearings, No comments

 2 Newspaper Ad targeted/broad workshops; request Not applicable.

 community participation to were received.

 review and comment

 on the draft Annual

 Action Plan; and

 location to obtain

 hard copies of the

 draft plan.

 A total of three

-Non- targeted/broad meetings were Net applicable
+Non- meetings were

-2 Dublic Mestins conducted in the No comments
+3 Public Meeting conducted in the No comments Not a selected

-3 Public Meeting planning and were received.
+5 Public Meeting planning and were received.
 Not applicable.

 community development of the

 Annual Action Plan.

 A hearing was

 Non- conducted in the All comments were

 4 Public Meeting targeted/broad development and favorable to the Not applicable.

 community review of the draft proposed projects.

 Annual Action Plan.